 With the dawning of a new year comes a deluge of resolutions, reminders, and exhortations.
 They all follow similar how-to themes—how to increase your efficiency, how to make every moment count, how to lose weight, how to invest your time wisely and productively.

 Well, just for fun, I'd like to take the opposite tack.
 I'm going to tell you how to make zero progress this year.
-That's right, if you follow this advice, 2015 will be a huge waste of time.
+That's right, if you follow this advice, the year ahead will be a huge waste of time.
 Let's get started, shall we?

 First, worry a lot.
 Start worrying earlier in the morning and intensify your anxiety energy as the day passes.
 Short on a supply of things to worry about?
 Check the evening news on television or the Internet.
 You'll have enough bad news, doomsday reports, human tragedies, foul weather, and late-breaking calamities to keep your heart and mind churning all through the night.

 Something I have found helpful in my own worry world is to do a lot of reflecting on my failures and mistakes.
 If you're a parent, think long and hard about what you should or could have done for your children.
 That will give guilt the flashing green light it's been waiting for.
 To add a touch of variety, you might also call to mind some things you should not have done.
 Regret fuels worry in many creative ways.

 Do you need a few other categories to camp on?
 How about all the things you don't like about your spouse, your job, or your church.
 Hanging around negative people is another secret you won't want to forget this New Year.
 They spread worry like germs.
 If you plan all this just right, believe me, you'll be loaded with a full pack of worries long before February comes.
 Start now!
 Those potential ulcers need fresh acid.